Eebru-gzy/DevOps-Docs/project7.md

 # **Introduction**
 * This task introduces an architecture that requires the use of different servers to archive different purposes:

   * NFS Server: 1 quantity.
-The server that hosts the web applications files as well as web logs.
+The server that hosts the web applications files as well as web logs for share between the web servers.
   * Database Server: 1 quantity.
 The server that the database would be on.
   * Web Server: 3 quantity.
 The servers that host the web application.

 # **Step 1**
 ## **Initializing the NFS Server**